-Points Available 10-9 8-6 5-3 2-1 Engaging with Students AccomplishedThe video shows clear and consistent evidence that the competitor is Commendable The video shows some evidence that the competitor is mostly comfortable, strategic, and fair when engaging with students.
+Points Available 10-9 8-6 5-3 2-1 Accomplished Commendable Developing Needs Improvement Engaging with Students The video shows clear and consistent evidence that the competitor is comfortable, strategic, and fair when engaging with students.
+The competitor consistently interacts with students in ways that engender students' desire to participate substantively in their own learning.
+The video shows some evidence that the competitor is mostly comfortable, strategic, and fair when engaging with students.
 The competitor interacts with students mostly in ways that engender students' desire to participate in their own learning.
-Developing The video shows evidence that, in several moments, the competitor is comfortable, strategic, and fair when engaging with students.
+The video shows evidence that, in several moments, the competitor is comfortable, strategic, and fair when engaging with students.
 The video may also show 1 or 2 moments in which the student misses or misjudges decisions that may not serve to engender students' desire to participate in their own learning.
-Needs Improvement The video shows evidence that the competitor is not yet comfortable, strategic, and consistently fair when engaging with students.
+The video shows evidence that the competitor is not yet comfortable, strategic, and consistently fair when engaging with students.
 The video may also show multiple moments in which the student misses or misjudges decisions that may not serve to engender students' desire to participate in their own learning.
 Organizing and Sequencing Content for Student Learning The video shows clear evidence of the execution of a strategically designed progression to maximize student engagement and learning and to meet the lesson goal and objective.
 The video shows evidence that the progression of the lesson is logically sequenced in its execution to meet the lesson's goal and objective.
 It is not entirely clear how every aspect of the students' experience in the lesson supports the achievement of the goal and objective.
 The video shows evidence that the progression of the lesson moves the student toward the objective and goal, though multiple, more strategic paths are available.
 The video shows a progression of the lesson that seems inconsistent, unclear, or even at times illogical despite an attempt to achieve the lesson goal and objective